-May 29: RIM says it will have an operating loss in the current quarter and significant layoffs this year.
+May 29: RIM says it will have an operating loss in the current quarter and significant layoffs.
 The company says it has hired J.P.
-Morgan and RBC Capital Markets to help evaluate various strategies, including opportunities to partner with other companies and license software.
+Morgan and RBC Capital Markets to help evaluate various strategies, including opportunities to partner with other companies and to license software.

-June 20: RIM says it has started laying off employees as part of a restructuring plan aimed at saving about $1 billion this year.
+June 20: RIM says it has started laying off employees as part of a restructuring plan aimed at saving about $1 billion in 2012.

 June 21: Company says the first BlackBerry device running BlackBerry 10 will not have a physical keyboard, only a touch-screen one.
 Ones with hard keyboards will eventually be made, but the company declines to say when.

-Thursday: RIM says it’s cutting 5,000 jobs, or about 30 percent of its workforce, and delaying the launch of BlackBerry 10 yet again, to the first quarter of next year.
+June 28: RIM says it’s cutting 5,000 jobs, or about 30 percent of its workforce, and delaying the launch of BlackBerry 10 yet again, to the first quarter of 2013.
 It also reported worse results for its latest quarter, which ended June 2, than analysts had expected.

 Copyright © 2022 The Washington Times, LLC.